doobix/csr-travel-credit/README.md

 # CSR Travel Credit Checker

 With the Chase Sapphire Reserve credit card, we get $300 worth of travel credit per year.
 However, there appears to be no way to check how much credit we have used up other than to manually add them up one by one.
-This script was written to help us easily check how much travel credits we have used.
+This script was written to help us easily check how much travel credit we have used.

 ![Script in action](screenshot.png)